huggingface/diffusers/docs/source/en/api/loaders/single_file.md

 ## Working with local files

-As of `diffusers>=0.28.0` the `from_single_file` method will attempt to configure a pipeline or model by first inferring the model type from the checkpoint file and then using the model type to determine the appropriate model repo configuration to use from the Hugging Face Hub.
-For example, any single file checkpoint based on the Stable Diffusion XL base model will use the [`stabilityai/stable-diffusion-xl-base-1.0`](https://huggingface.co/stabilityai/stable-diffusion-xl-base-1.0) model repo to configure the pipeline.
+As of `diffusers>=0.28.0` the `from_single_file` method will attempt to configure a pipeline or model by first inferring the model type from the keys in the checkpoint file.
+This inferred model type is then used to determine the appropriate model repository on the Hugging Face Hub to configure the model or pipeline.

+For example, any single file checkpoint based on the Stable Diffusion XL base model will use the [`stabilityai/stable-diffusion-xl-base-1.0`](https://huggingface.co/stabilityai/stable-diffusion-xl-base-1.0) model repository to configure the pipeline.

-If you are working in an environment with restricted internet access, it is recommended to download the config files and checkpoints for the model to your preferred directory and pass the local paths to the `pretrained_model_link_or_path` and `config` arguments of the `from_single_file` method.
+If you are working in an environment with restricted internet access, it is recommended that you download the config files and checkpoints for the model to your preferred directory and pass the local paths to the `pretrained_model_link_or_path` and `config` arguments of the `from_single_file` method.

 ```python
 from huggingface_hub import hf_hub_download, snapshot_download